top of page

 The Incredible Hulk Season 1

-Balances the brooding tone of the TV series with comic accurate action.
-The cast is incredible, with Ferrigno finally voicing Hulk, Neal McDonough as Banner, Luke Perry as Rick Jones & Matt Frewer as The Leader.
-The intro is a masterpiece.
+It balances the brooding tone of the classic TV series but with comic accurate action.
+The cast is simply incredible, with Ferrigno finally voicing Hulk, Neal McDonough as Banner, Luke Perry as Rick Jones and Matt Frewer as The Leader.
+The intro is epic.

 Premiere: Sep 8, 1996